DamnWidget/anaconda/README.md

 ## I get errors in the console about "the file can't be open" in worker.py file

 Your sublime text can't find the interpreter that you set in your configuration, by default, anaconda set this as `python` so it will get your configured Python interpreter in your PATH (if any)

+## Autocomplete for import behaves badly

+Sublime Text 3 Python default package decide to cancel the autocompletion when some words are detected (for example `def` or `class`) but it also decides to cancel it with the word `import`.

+To fix that behavior and make ST3 use the anaconda's completion create a new Python directory in your Packages directory and copy the contents of the file [Completion Rules.tmPreferences](https://raw.githubusercontent.com/DamnWidget/anaconda/master/Completion%20Rules.tmPreferences) there with the same name.

 # Contributing with Anaconda